claceio/docs/content/docs/App/Routing.md

 See [proxy plugin]({{< ref "docs/plugins/proxy" >}}) for details about the proxy config.

 {{<callout type="warning" >}}
 **Note:** If the upstream service service uses relative paths, then all requests are automatically proxied.
 If the service uses absolute paths, then it better that the app is installed at the root path, like `example.com:` instead of `example.com:/test`.
 If the service uses absolute path including the domain name, then the client will see the absolute path and those requests will not come through the proxy.
-The HTML body is not rewritten by Clace to rewrite path references.
-The upstream service needs to use relative paths to ensure that all requests come through Clace.
+The HTML body is not rewritten by OpenRun to rewrite path references.
+The upstream service needs to use relative paths to ensure that all requests come through OpenRun.
 {{</callout>}}

 ## Request Flow